sourcefranke/dice_arithmetic/README.md

 Project structure
 ---
-The overall project consists of two subprojects
+The overall project consists of two subprojects.

 ### Core
 Here all the core functionality can be found.
+The main entry point for calling the whole function is the ***rollDice*** function in [DiceArithmetic.kt](core/src/main/kotlin/com/github/sourcefranke/dicearithmetic/core/DiceArithmetic.kt).

 ### Rest
 This subproject offers the possibility to deploy and run the software as a microservice, offering some basic REST interface.